kwonjunhyuk9/skema/README.md

 ### Description
 Dancing With Life is a personal blog that contains various topics in Computer Science.
-It summarizes topics such as Math, Science, Electronics, FrontEnd, BackEnd, AI, and more.
+It summarizes topics such as Math, Science, Electronics, FrontEnd, BackEnd and more.

 ### Installation
 - Visit the website on https://
 - Alternatively, you can clone the repository and view it on localhost

 ### Upcoming
-- Use Dynamic Routing
+- Add Blog Data with Dynamic Routing
-- Make Compact React Components
+- Add to Server on AWS
-- Design Mouse Pointer
+- Add Real Time Data to Header
-- Design Scroll Bar
+- Add Real Links to Footer
 - Animate Typing Elements
-- Three Animation of a Laptop Breaking Down
+- Animate Laptop Breaking Down